 - Those who want to leave a charitable donation to an organization or person important to him

-You can apply for a burial insurance plan that has underwriting (health questions), or you can choose a no health questions policy.
-Burial insurance with underwriting has three different plans you can qualify for depending on your health.
+You can apply for a life insurance plan with underwriting (health questions) or choose a no health questions policy.
+Burial insurance, funeral insurance, and final expense insurance with underwriting have three different plans you can qualify for depending on your health.

 It’s a “simplified issue” burial insurance with health questions.
 You will qualify for a level benefit plan if you answer “NO” to all the health questions on the application.